List Your Apprenticeship Jobs

 HELP CAREER SEEKERS RECOGNIZE YOUR LISTINGS

 You can list specific apprenticeship opportunities/jobs, or you can promote your entire apprenticeship program by creating a job listing that describe the attributes of your program using the tips below:

-Include the word "apprentice" or "apprenticeship" in the job title (e.g., "Apprentice web developer" or "Culinary Apprenticeship" or "Jeweler: experienced or apprentice")
+Include the word "apprentice" or "apprenticeship" in the job title (e.g., "Apprentice web developer" or "Culinary Apprenticeship" or "Jeweler apprentice")

-Describe your apprenticeship position in terms of salary, training, and specific credential (e.g., Commercial Driver's License) offered to apprentices
+Describe your apprenticeship position including training and specific credential (e.g., Commercial Driver's License, ) offered to apprentices

-Create and use a "keywords" field in your job description.
-Include words such as apprenticeship, on-the-job training, credential, wage, and classroom training
+Include keywords in the job description such as apprenticeship, on-the-job training, credential, wage, and classroom training